Two Birthday Celebrations June 11 at the Mayflower Club

-The Mayflower Club is located in North Hollywood at 11110 Victory Boulevard.
-Our doors will open at 6:30 p.m, and our meeting starts at 7:15 p.m. " Fisher Franks" (100% beef hot dogs) and your choice of chips will be sold from The Mayflower Kitchen.
-Refreshments will be sold from The Mayflower Bar.
-Free cake will be served on our second break.
-Don't miss out on a lot of fun, see you at The Mayflower Club on Tuesday, June 11th.
+The Mayflower Club is located at 11110 Victory Boulevard in North Hollywood.
+Doors open at 6:30 p.m.
+Our meeting starts at 7:15 p.m. " Fisher Franks" (100% beef hot dogs) with your choice of chips will be sold at The Mayflower Club Kitchen.
+Refreshments will be sold at The Mayflower Club Bar.
+Free cake will be served at our second break.
+See you at The Mayflower Club on Tuesday, June 11th.
 Again, we're having TWO birthday parties in one evening!
 How can you miss that?Click here for a map to the Mayflower Club...

-Notes From Our October Meeting
+Notes From Our March Meeting